Home

 "Describe a group project of which you are particularly proud, what was your contribution?"

-The employer will also want to investigate your work ethic during the internship interview.
+The employer will also want to investigate your work standards during the internship interview.
 Expect questions like:

 "Tell me about the course that has given you the most problems.
 How have you handled it?"